dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/06-Security-and-Hardening/02-Audit-and-Logging/01-Configure-Account-Logon-Auditing.md

 2. Checked **Configure the following audit events**, then checked both **Success** and **Failure**, and clicked **OK**.

 <img width="703" height="263" alt="6" src="https://github.com/user-attachments/assets/929d3bef-10f5-48b6-968a-55b60f2d00e1" />

+### Purpose
+Logs both successful and failed credential validation attempts against the domain controller.
+This lets an admin monitor normal authentication activity and catch invalid credential attempts or patterns that look like a brute-force attack, repeated failures against the same account, for example, would show up here.